MRamadhanKesaPI/Social-Buzz...Social-Media-Content-Analytics/README.md

 Despite this success, Social Buzz is still relatively small company, with only 250 employees.
 Most of the team is focused on maintaining the platform’s complex technology.
 As the company prepares for an IPO next year, it faces challenges in managing operations and handling the massive amounts of user-generated data.
 To address these issues, Social Buzz has partnered with Accenture to find expert solutions.

-### Purpose of the Analytics Team:
+### Purpose of the Analysis:
-The analytics team will focus on helping Social Buzz gain deeper insights into its content performance.
+The goal of this analysis is to help on helping Social Buzz gain deeper insights into its content performance.
 The goals are to:
 - Identify the five most popular content categories based on user engagement.
 - Analyze user trends to highlight opportunities for improving engagement.
 - Deliver recommendations to help Social Buzz manage its growth and prepare for its upcoming milestones.

-### Insight and Recommendation Focus:
-The project focuses on providing actionable insights in these key areas:

-1. **Content Popularity Analysis**, identify the top 5 most popular content categories and the trends that drive engagement.

-2. **Category Diversity**,
-evaluate the platform’s category ecosystem by analyzing the total number of unique content categories.

-3. **User Reaction Patterns**, analyze the reaction volume for the most popular category to understand its appeal and engagement impact.

-4. **Posting Trends**,
-identify peak posting months to uncover seasonal trends and growth opportunities.

 ## Project Assets